hilaryrowe/documentation3/oeeCalculations/readme.md

 # OEE Calculations with Sight Machine

- Overall Equipment Efficiency (OEE) calculations provide a quick snapshot view into manufacturing efficiency.
+ Overall Equipment Efficiency (OEE) calculations use complex algorithms with your captured machine data.
+This section provides a high-level overview of that process.